 - The IR spectrum displays characteristic vibration bands of the molecules present in the substance.
-Although no functional groups might be present in the molecules indicated in the chemical name, the isoalkanes, cyclics and aromatics have characteristic vibration bands which can be recorded in the spectrum.
-As a consequence the, IR spectrum provides information of the identity of the substance; and - A nuclear NMR spectrum, such as a 1H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain hydrocarbon classes.
+Although no functional groups might be present in the molecules indicated in the chemical name, the n-alkanes, isoalkanes, cyclics and aromatics have characteristic vibration bands which can be recorded in the spectrum.
+As a consequence the, IR spectrum provides information of the identity of the substance; and - An NMR spectrum, such as a H-NMR, may not necessarily enable the structure of single constituents to be established, due to the complexity of the UVCB substance, but it provides at least complementary information on the presence/absence of certain hydrocarbon classes.

-Therefore, the Registrant is requested to submit an IR spectrum and an NMR spectrum, such as a 1H-NMR.
+Therefore, the Registrant is requested to submit an IR (infra-red) spectrum and an NMR (nuclear magnetic resonance) spectrum, such as a H-NMR.
 As an alternative to the NMR spectrum, a mass spectroscopic analysis of the registered substance can be provided.